 But what if the student brushed your leg and not in anger?
-While anger is said not to be definitive, like two people accidentally coming into contact on the street, that is unlikely to be a battery.
-Some contact is seen as acceptable and not, therefore, a battery.
+While anger is said not to be definitive, like two people accidentally coming into contact on

 See ACN 087 528 774 P/L (formerly Connex Trains Melbourne P/L) v Chetcuti [2008] VSCA 274 at [11].
 See also section 25 of the Wrongs Act 1958 (Vic), which appears to limit contributory negligence to actions in tort for negligence where available at common law or breaches of a contractual duty of care that is co-extensive with a duty of care in tort.